kevinlekiller/eso-linux-launcher/README.md

 Then run `ESO_ADDONS_PATH=/PATH/TO/ESO/AddOns UPDATE_ADDONS=1 ell.sh` changing `/PATH/TO/ESO/Addons`, for example `~/.local/share/Steam/steamapps/compatdata/306130/pfx/drive_c/users/steamuser/My Documents/Elder Scrolls Online/live/AddOns`

+#### Deleting Addons:

+If you want to delete an addon, put the word `del` with a space in front of the line in addons.txt ; example:

+`del https://www.esoui.com/downloads/info1536-ActionDurationReminder.html ActionDurationReminder 3.3.6c ActionDurationReminder`

+---

+### TTC

 If you want it to keep the TTC price table up to date run ell.sh like so:

 `ESO_ADDONS_PATH=/PATH/TO/ESO/AddOns UPDATE_TTC=1 ell.sh`